 As the justices were correlating the law, this framework, and the facts of the case, they raised a question of the interaction of the library as an institution, with the exception of fair dealing.
 They asked whether it was essential for the library to ensure that every patron engages with copyrighted material in a manner consistent with fair dealing, or was it sufficient that the general practices of the library observed fair dealing.
 They opted for the latter; the Access Policy of the Library played a critical part of their assessment.

 Access Policy: As to the amount of copying, discretion must be used. … Ordinarily, requests for a copy of one case, one article or one statutory reference will be satisfied as a matter of routine.
 Requests for substantial copying from secondary sources (e.g. in excess of 5% of the volume or more than two citations from one volume) will be referred to the Reference Librarian and may ultimately be refused.
 This service is provided on a not for profit basis.
 [Paragraph 61]

 But, the framework was preceded by a caveat; “It may be relevant to consider the custom or practice in a particular trade or industry to determine whether or not the character of the dealing is fair,” [Para.55].

+The modest policy followed by the Great Library was shaped by their own experiences in meeting patrons’ needs within the shelter of the law.
+Academic institutions would do well to promote their own best practices.
 Apart from the broader constituency of Canadians as a whole, the academic community is the largest stakeholder in Canada which benefits by fair dealing.
 Students, teachers, researchers, and administrators all explicitly (or implicitly) rely upon fair dealing.
 But, fair dealing’s legitimacy within academia rests upon academic engagement.